The above image is courtesy of Foxglove Hollow, which taught online painting classes as one of the

 Funding Supports Student Fees: We recognize that parents often need to accompany students on trips and activities however, BC Gaming Grant guidelines require that funding be used for the students' admission fees ONLY.
 Adult admissions can not be paid by the grant.

-Navigate/NIDES PAC Organized Programs VS. Community Organized Programs: Sometimes parents find programs in their community and ask if they can apply to register a group of students to participate together.
+Applicants can not spend funds on programs already receiving Gaming funds: Sometimes parents find programs in their community and ask if they can apply to register a group of students to participate together.
 Unfortunately, it isn't always an easy yes or no to this question.
 It depends on the program.
 If it is a community program that already receives Gaming funding, and many community centre-based programs do, then they would not be eligible for PAC funding because it would be considered "double funding".

 See Section 4 of the BC Gaming Requirements for a full list of eligible and prohibited expenses.